pnp/powershell/documentation/Set-PnPListItem.md

 Person/Group (id of user/group in Site User Info List or email of the user, separate multiple values with a comma): ``` -Values @{"PersonField" = "user1@domain.com","21"} ```

+**If the user is not present, in the site user information list, you need to add that user using `New-PnPUser` cmdlet.**

 Managed Metadata (single value with path to term): ``` -Values @{"MetadataField" = "CORPORATE|DEPARTMENTS|FINANCE"} ```

 Managed Metadata (single value with id of term): ``` -Values @{"MetadataField" = "fe40a95b-2144-4fa2-b82a-0b3d0299d818"} with Id of term ```